tpltnt/ofBook/chapters/data_vis/chapter.md

-#Information Visualization
+# Information Visualization

 *by [Tega Brain](http://www.tegabrain.com/)*

-This chapter gives a brief overview of working with data in openFrameworks and introduces some basic information visualization techniques.
+This chapter gives a brief overview over working with data in openFrameworks and introduces some basic information visualization techniques.
 It describes steps in the data visualization process, common file formats and useful functions for converting data.
 It is structured around an example of a time based plot.

-##Intro
+## Intro

-###What is data?
+### What is data?
 What is information?
 Computation has driven a huge increase in our capacity to collect, sort and store recorded observations and yet our ability to understand them remains limited by our sensory and cognitive capacities.

 Data are symbols or numerical interpretations that represent the properties of objects and environments (Ackoff, 1989).
 Information is produced from analyzing the context and descriptive qualities of data, it relates to why the data was collected.
 Although these terms are often used interchangeably, in the field of information science data is generally thought of as a raw material from which information is produced through analytical processes.
 Data visualization is a way of interpreting and presenting data and can potentially reveal patterns that might otherwise remain invisible.

-###Steps of visualizing data
+### Steps of visualizing data
-Ben Fry is a data artist and the author of Visualizing Data (2008), a well-known text outlining data visualization approaches for the Processing programming environment.
+Ben Fry is a data artist and the author of Visualizing Data (2008), a well-known text outlining data visualization approaches for the [Processing](https://www.processing.org/ "processing website") programming environment.
 In this excellent reference text, Fry describes seven stages for visualizing data and these provide a useful structure for approaching data-driven projects.
 These steps are:

-*Acquire:  Obtain the data.
+* Acquire: Obtain the data.
 Data is commonly made available in files downloadable from online sources such as weather services, newspapers, census records and from social media platforms.
 However there are also times when you may need to compile and format data from hardware or sensors.
-Real-time data is often available via an Application Programming Interface (API), which is an interface and a set of rules that define the process of how other applications can communicate with it.
+Real-time data is often available via an [Application Programming Interface (API)](https://en.wikipedia.org/wiki/Application_programming_interface "Wikipedia article about API"), which is an interface and a set of rules that define the process of how other applications can communicate with it.
 Every API is designed differently and therefore can be communicated with in different ways.
-This chapter presents two examples of visualising a static dataset imported into OF from external files, and an example that reads data from the New York Times API.
+This chapter presents two examples of visualising a static dataset imported into oF from external files, and an example that reads data from the [New York Times API](http://developer.nytimes.com/docs "documentation of the New Yort Times APIs").

-*Parse: Provide some structure for the data’s meaning, and order it into categories.
+* Parse: Provide some structure for the data’s meaning, and order it into categories.
-Once you have obtained your data, before you load it into openFrameworks it is important to parse the data.
+Once you have obtained your data and before you load it into openFrameworks it is important to parse the data.
 Parsing means checking the file’s format.
 Is the dataset tagged correctly?
 Check that each line of your data is broken up consistently across columns.
 This can be done in a number of ways such as, printing your file out in the terminal or opening your file in a text editor or spreadsheet program and checking for inconsistencies or gaps.
+Depending on your fileformat, there are tools which check the (formal) consistency of a file.

-*Filter: Remove all but the data of interest.
+* Filter: Remove all but the data of interest.
 Your dataset is likely to contain extra information not relevant to your visualization.
 For example in the tab separated (.tsv) file shown in figure 1, the file has columns like station ID and latitude and longitude that are not relevant to the first visualization example.
 As the data is from only one location, location information can be removed so that they do not interfere with the your visualization process.

-*Mine: Apply methods from statistics or data mining to discern patterns in your data and place the data in mathematical context.
+* Mine: Apply methods from statistics or data mining to discern patterns in your data and place the data in mathematical context.
-As Fry (2008) outlines, the mining stage of visualizing data involves applying statistical methods and math to your dataset to analyze patterns within it.
+As Fry (2008) outlines, the mining stage of visualizing data involves applying statistical and other mathematical methods to your dataset to analyze patterns within it.
 This might be as simple as identifying the minimum and maximum values so that you know the range of variation in its values.
 Depending on your data, you may wish to calculate an average or a median value.

-*Represent: Choose a basic visual model, such as a bar graph, list, or tree.
+* Represent: Choose a basic visual model, such as a bar graph, list, or tree.

-*Refine: Improve the basic representation to make it clearer and more visually engaging.
+* Refine: Improve the basic representation to make it clearer and more visually engaging.

-*Interact: Add methods for manipulating the data or controlling what features are visible.
+* Interact: Add methods for manipulating the data or controlling what features are visible.

+These are the basic steps to visualize data.
+They may be adjusted and extended, depending on the circumstances (e.g. the guardian data blog uses a modified [workflow for data journalism](http://www.theguardian.com/news/datablog/2011/apr/07/data-journalism-workflow "Data journalism broken down: what we do to the data before you see it")).

-##Working with data files in openFrameworks
+## Working with data files in openFrameworks

+Data is usually organized in records.
+A record is a (complete) self-contained piece of information.
+Your ID-card might be seen as a records.
+Records in turn have fields, which make up the (atomic) parts of the record.
+In the ID example your name might be one field (which in turn could be composed of first and last name).
+Don't worry too much about the meaning of the terms records and fields.
+It is a vehicle to understand the file formats introduced in the next section.

-###Common data file structures: tsv, csv, xml, json
+### Common data file structures: CSV, TSV, XML, JSON
-Data is available and stored in specific file types that have particular structures and syntax.
-The following file types are some of the most common forms of structuring data.
+Data is available and stored using specific file types that have particular structures and syntax.
+The following file types are some of the most common formats for structuring data.

-*CSV: Comma separated values (csv) files are files where entries in the lines of the file are separated by commas.
-These can be directly imported into OF by using the ofxCsv add-on.
+* CSV: [Comma separated values (csv)](https://en.wikipedia.org/wiki/Comma-separated_values "wikipedia on comma-separated values") files are files where each data record is stored in one line of the file.
+Its fields are separated by commas.
+These files can be directly imported into oF by using the [ofxCsv add-on](https://github.com/paulvollmer/ofxCsv "github repo of the ofxCsv add-on").
 This add-on allows for the reading and writing of CSV file.

-*TSV: Tab separated value files are text files where entries in the lines of the file are separated by tabs.
-These can be directly imported into OF.
+* TSV: [Tab separated value (tsv)](https://en.wikipedia.org/wiki/Tab-separated_values "wikipedia on tab-separated values") files are text files where each data record is stored in one line of the file (like in CSV), but the fields are separated by tabs.
+These files can be directly imported into oF.

-*XML: XML files are written in EXtensible Markup Language.
+* XML: XML files are written in the [EXtensible Markup Language](https://en.wikipedia.org/wiki/XML "wikipedia on XML").
 XML files are composed of tags that define a data hierarchy for the values within them.
 A tag has a name, attributes and values within it.
 If tags are nested, the enclosing tags are called parent tags and the nested tags are the children.
 The tags next to one another are siblings.
+Depending on the hierarchy tags can represent whole data records or single fields.

 ```html
 <parentTagName>